rickosborne/cascades/md/29-5-3-footsie.md

 "I have no idea," I responded, "but we need to know if it's the detonator."

 I picked the tube out of his hand and gingerly unscrewed the cap, half-expecting to hear the familiar boom of explosion.
+The cap released.
-The cap released and I lifted it away from the tube to reveal a small white button surrounded by black plastic.
+I lifted it away from the tube to reveal a small white button surrounded by black plastic.

 "Sweet Jesus," Harold exhaled.